karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-03-06, Thursday

 * 0.5h: Worked towards a "Hello World" MVC app a bit more.
 Got the Spring config and controller in place, I think.
 Need to get a view wired up, and then hook up Jetty or whatever.

+### 2014-03-07, Friday

+(Didn't work on anything: got too stuck in a book.)

+### 2014-03-08, Saturday

+* 0.25h: Skimmed through the Spring MVC documentation on choices for view technologies.
+* 0.25h: Created the JSP view for my Hello World sample.
+* Still need to wire up Jetty, then test and debug things.